dalibo/db2topg/README.md

 Overview
 ========================

-This set of scripts converts as much as possible of a DB2 database.
+This set of scripts converts as much as possible of a DB2 UDB database.
+It does not work with DB2 zOS.

 First, you'll need a SQL dump of your schema.
 Use the db2topg script to convert it to a PostgreSQL schema.
 You can optionnally ask for a script to dump all the data from this database.